chshersh/tool-sync/CONTRIBUTING.md

 > to make the review easier or if it's your preferred workflow.
 But
 > all commits will be squashed when merged to `main`.

+## Response times

+Maintainers of this project strive to respond to you contributions within a week.
+Life happens, OSS maintainers also have their lives, so you still might not get a timely response.

+To keep the project moving and avoid having stale PRs and bug reports, maintainers may decide to close them if they don't hear back from authors in a week.

+> It's okay to say that you're busy now and can only reply/finish properly
+> later.
+But also keep in mind that your contributions might be rejected or
+> replaced by someone or something else.
+Be mindful about other's time and
+> capabilities.
+And be human 💞

 ## Write access to the repository

 If you want to gain write access to the repository, open a